traumverloren/haute-codeture/haute-codeture.md

 # Final thoughts

-^It can take many iterations to get something right or where you want it to be and that's ok.
-I messed a bunch during this with trying to figure out devops and doing sloppy soldering, and it was super frustrating, but it all helped me learn and improve my skills.
+^It can take many iterations to get something right

+^Or where you want it to be and that's ok.

+^I messed a bunch during this with trying to figure out devops

+^and doing sloppy soldering,

+^and it was super frustrating,

+^but it all helped me learn and improve my skills.

 ---